RishabhRD/codeforces/learnings.md

 - 1307C: Series like AP, GP is defined by a pair. i.e., each pair would be part of a sequence.

+- 1461C: Its easy to calculate the probability of any event pass using 1- all events fail.

 ## Proving techiniques

 - If a and b are 2 dependent variables contributing to something, then without